NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

 ## Usage

 This function implements the techniques described in [1].
 The goal is to measure the precision of objective metrics that assess image quality, video quality, speech quality, or the overall audiovisual quality.
-This method was developed using data from 60 subjective tests and use a confusion matrix classify the conclusions reached when two subjective test labs perform the same experiment.
+This method was developed using data from 60 subjective tests and uses a confusion matrix to classify the conclusions reached when two subjective test labs perform the same experiment.
 This allows us to compute the metric’s confidence interval (CI) and, when CIs are used to make decisions, to prove whether the metric performs similarly to a subjective test with 15 or 24 subjects.
 When confidence intervals are not used, the metric’s precision is likened to a certain number of people in an ad-hoc quality assessment.

 Functions `ci_NRpars.m` calls `ci_calc.m` calculate the following values: